rmwallacesmith/Quotev-Activity-Scraper/README.md

 How to use (until I figure out how to make an executable):
  - Download qscraper.py.
  - Open the terminal or command prompt and navigate to where you saved the script. (e.g. "cd Downloads")
  - Enter "python qscraper.py" without quotes.
+Windows might make you install Python.
  - Follow the instructions.
 When it finishes scraping, it should output the date of your first post.
  - Look in the same folder as the script for a text file called <your URL>_activity.txt.